a-gondolkodas-orome/durer-jatekok/HOW-TO-DEVELOP.md

 If the winner can be determined from who moved last before the game ended, you do not have to identify if the player or the AI is the winner.
 Define the `isTheLastMoverTheWinner` game level constant in the `strategy.js` and when you provide `isGameEnd: true`, the winner will be calculated by the common logic in store.

-Otherwise, if the game ended, also calculate and return if the first or the second player is the winner.
+Otherwise, if the game ended, also calculate and return whether the first or the second player is the winner.
 In your component code, the `isPlayerTheFirstToMove` field on the common state can help.
-In the ai move, `getGameStateAfterAiMove()` function will receive `isPlayerTheFirstToMove` as its second argument.
+In the AI move, `getGameStateAfterAiMove()` function will receive `isPlayerTheFirstToMove` as its second argument.

 ## Technologies used

-- Node.js for the development server
+- Node.js for the development server and building the application
 - Vue.js frontend framework ([official tutorial](https://vuejs.org/tutorial/#step-1) is a good starting point)
+- [vuex](https://vuex.vuejs.org/guide/state.html) for state management with Vue.js
 - [optional] Tailwindcss for styling with utility classes
 - [optional] jest for unit testing
-- [vuex](https://vuex.vuejs.org/guide/state.html) for state management with Vue.js
 - github actions for CI/CD.
 - github pages as hosting
 - goatcounter as usage tracker